 Matatag St. Cor Maaralin St., Brgy.
 Central, QC

 Aside from offering the community food supplies and immediate toiletries, the organizers over at Matatag Community Pantry are offering more help to women and the LGBT+ community.
-Contact details for free HIV testing and reporting hotlines for victims of violence against women are posted on the pantry.
-These are to help in to addressing other rising concerns that spiked during the pandemic.
+Your can get contact details for HIV testing and violence against women in the pantry.
+These are to help in addressing other rising concerns that spiked during the pandemic.

 Loyola Heights Community Pantry